Popy: Bandai merger

 With the sales of robot toys falling, Popy was reincorporated into Bandai in March 1983.
-However, many of their lines would continue, with Chogokin continuing to come out in the GC series until 1988, and Popinika continued to be used until 1987.
+However, many of their lines would continue, with Chogokin continuing to come out in the GC series until 1988, and Popinika continuing to be used until 1987.

 Outside Japan

-Popy designs were used in a variety of lines outside Japan, usually without the company’s name being used.
+Popy designs were used in a variety of lines outside Japan, usually without the company's name being used.
 In the late 1970s, Mattel had licensed a selection of figures for their Shogun Warriors range with qualified success.
-Bandai’s American and European arms distributed several figures under the brand name Godaikin (with the latter later using Robo Machine umbrella) in the early 1980s.
+Bandai's American and European arms distributed several figures under the brand name Godaikin (with the latter later using Robo Machine umbrella) in the early 1980s.
 In 1983, Tonka licensed Machine Robo designs for their Gobots franchise – most of the major characters such as Cy-Kill, Turbo and Fitor were based on Popy designs.
 Perhaps the best-known 1980s export of Popy was World Events Productions’ Voltron series, which used the Popy figures Golion, Dairugger XV and Arbegas as the Lion, Vehicle and Gladiator Voltrons respectively.

+Popy also produced some designs modelled on North American wrestlers, including a young Hulk Hogan.

 Legacy

 Despite a relatively short life, Popy had vindicated the idea of merchandising toys from popular series, something that continues to be a mainstay of the action figure market to this day.
 They had also been responsible for raising the production standard of toys with the inclusion of diecast and top quality plastic – their method was soon taken up by competing manufacturers such as Takara and Takatoku.
 The brand name itself has become a sign of quality for modern-day toy collectors.

 The toys featured several other innovative features – Raideen is often considered the first transforming toy, and thus a precursor of the world-famous Transformers line.
 The same toy also introduced the idea of a predominantly black ‘premium’ recolour, an idea which has since become a recurring theme in many toylines, especially those in Japan.

-Popy designs are also the source of Bandai’s successful ‘adult’ line, Soul of Chogokin.
+Popy designs are also the source of Bandai's successful ‘adult’ line, Soul of Chogokin.